turingH/aera-v3-audit/cheat_list.md

 - `execute()` checks `_canCall[msg.sender][targetAndSelector]` using only on-chain data; no off-chain signatures are involved.
 See `Forwarder.sol` lines 33-57.
 - Permissions must be granted separately per chain, so cross-chain replay attacks are not possible unless the owner intentionally duplicates permissions.

+### Request Hashing Without Signatures
+- `asyncDepositHashes` and `asyncRedeemHashes` store used request hashes per chain.
+See `Provisioner.sol` lines 62-72.
+- `_getRequestHashParams` and `_getRequestHash` compute `keccak256` over request parameters with no EIP‑712 domain.
+See `Provisioner.sol` lines 1005-1034.
+- `requestDeposit` and `requestRedeem` generate these hashes and mark them used.
+See `Provisioner.sol` lines 204-217 and 247-249.
+- Because no signatures are used, cross-chain domain separator vulnerabilities do not apply; each deployment tracks its own request hashes.

 ### Allowance Handling and Fee-on-Transfer Tokens
 - `requestDeposit` pulls tokens with `token.safeTransferFrom(msg.sender, address(this), tokensIn)`; allowances are enforced by the token.
 See `Provisioner.sol` lines 201-202.
 - `MultiDepositorVault.enter` similarly calls `token.safeTransferFrom(sender, address(this), tokenAmount)` before minting.
 See `MultiDepositorVault.sol` lines 67-71.